barnes/Gradebook/README.md

 Tag entry injected into a dialog with the dialog plugin.
 A bit tricky to do, but seems to work well for this application at least.

+### 3/31/21
+Next steps: Clean up functionality.
+Do some simple styling to make it look decent.
+Clean up navigation.
+When the single class looks good, begin migration to new project with the auth built in.
+When auth is done, move onto creating an account page, add class page, etc.

+### 4/5/21
+Prepping to use in class this semester.
+Going to more or less brute force it.
+Student entry on index.
+TODO:
+* clean up studentEntry component.
+Enter to add a student, single line with some code to split the string.
+* passdown classID prop to student page.
+* add rest of classes for this semester
+* deploy